ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 * Symmetric encryption algorithm (e.g., AES-GCM, ChaCha20-Poly1305)
 * The hash function for message authentication and PRFs (e.g., SHA-256)

-The priority of the cipher suites is pre-defined for the task.
+The priority and availability of the cipher suites are pre-defined for the task.

-### Implementation requirements
+### Implementation requirements (3p)

 > [!Important]
 > You should implement *a client*, with minimal working features to complete TLS 1.3 handshake, while also noting the error handling.
 Or more, if you decide so, to replace other tasks from this week.